ncatlab/nlab-content/pages/21603.md

 This section repeats some of the rules of v1 in HOAS style, since variables and substitution (of terms) are technically expressed differently.
 Most rules that don't add variables to the context are skipped, since there's no guesswork in translating these.

 As usual, translating into HOAS lands in the second-order fragment.
 There's a pretty standard notation for rules of this fragment.
-Generic metatheory for this fragment has been worked out under the name [Second-Order Metavariables](#SOMeta).
-(Actually that framework also handles...
-FIXME)

 ### Miscellaneous